RHB55/MemoryGame/README.md

 # Memory Game

-It is a simple memory game designed using HTML, CSS, JS wihe sublime text editor | Ejoy :")
+What You will see? a memory game designed using HTML, CSS, JS withe sublime text editor | Enjoy :")
 ### What it include

   -  Counter